01 of 11

 Go Gray for Drama

 Or, if you’re on the other side of the spectrum, perhaps you’re drawn toward accent walls covered in dark colors.
 That’s the preference displayed by Brittany of @ourfortknox, seen here in her living room.
-Hazy grays and blacks work together to set a dramatic tone, which are pleasantly-unexpected in a breezy, bohemian space.Continue to 11 of 11 below.
+Hazy grays and blacks work together to set a dramatic tone, which is pleasantly-unexpected in a breezy, bohemian space.Continue to 11 of 11 below.

 11 of 11